Continually Updated Clinical Reference

 Amyloidosis, due to deposition of beta2-microglobulin, can also develop in the setting of dialysis.
 Although this is a major cause of conditions such as carpal tunnel syndrome and bone cysts, only rarely does cutaneous involvement occur.

-The lives of many patients with ESRD are maintained by either hemodialysis or peritoneal dialysis.
+The lives of many patients with end-stage renal disease (ESRD) are maintained by either hemodialysis or peritoneal dialysis.
 Unfortunately, dialysis cannot compensate completely for the changes associated with kidney dysfunction.
 Renal replacement modalities are not as efficient in removing many of the substances readily cleared by a healthy kidney.
 Nor can dialytic therapy replace the endocrine function lost with renal failure.
 Most patients with ESRD develop significant metabolic abnormalities, which are related directly to the loss of kidney function.

 Acquired abnormalities are numerous and include the development of a metabolic acidosis and anemia, as well as an alteration in calcium-phosphate homeostasis, hyperparathyroidism, hyperlipidemia, and glucose intolerance.
 These metabolic changes predispose patients with ESRD to bone disease, vascular calcification, and an increase in cardiovascular morbidity and mortality.

 In the late 1980s, recombinant erythropoietin became available and has helped alleviate the anemia associated with uremia.
-Prior to widespread use of recombinant erythropoietin, many patients required frequent transfusions to maintain an adequate hematocrit.
-Individuals who required multiple transfusions were at high risk for developing iron overload, as well as HCV infection.
+Before widespread use of recombinant erythropoietin, many patients required frequent transfusions to maintain an adequate hematocrit.
+Individuals who required multiple transfusions were at high risk for developing iron overload, as well as hepatitis C (HCV) infection.
 The amalgamation of these numerous and hazardous metabolic abnormalities is responsible for most of the clinical characteristics of the uremic condition.

-This section discusses the other primary dermatologic manifestations associated with uremia including some of the following:
+This section discusses the other primary dermatologic manifestations associated with uremia including the following:

 • Xerosis